HMaxF/generate-small-prime-number/README.md

 NOTE: As usual, during benchmarking please do not use your computer to avoid CPU doing many other things.

 ### Reference
-MacBook Pro (15 inch, 2017) with macOS Mojave 10.14.3, Intel i7 (2.8Ghz) with RAM 16 GB, below is the 'average' result:
+MacBook Pro (15 inch, 2017) with macOS Mojave 10.14.5, Intel i7 (2.8Ghz) with RAM 16 GB, below is the 'average' result:
-1. Benchmark(1000000), total prime under one million are 78,498 prime numbers, requires around 60 ms (less than 1 second)
+1. Benchmark(1000000), total prime under 1 million are 78,498 prime numbers, requires around 60 ms (less than 1 second)
-2. Benchmark(10000000), total prime under ten millions are 664,579 prime numbers, requires around 1250 ms (a little over 1 second)
+2. Benchmark(10000000), total prime under 10 millions are 664,579 prime numbers, requires around 950 ms (less than 1 second)
-3. Benchmark(100000000), total prime under one hundred millions are 5,761,455 prime numbers,
+3. Benchmark(100000000), total prime under 100 millions are 5,761,455 prime numbers,
-* In Firefox (v65.0.1), average time is 33 seconds
+* In Firefox (v67.0.1), average time is 23 seconds.
-* In Chrome (v73.0.3683.75), average time is 24 seconds
+* In Chrome (v75.0.3770.80), average time is 21 seconds.
-* In Brave (v0.61.52, Chromium build: 73.0.3683.86), average time is 24 seconds
+* In Brave (v0.64.77, Chromium build: 74.0.3729.169), average time is 20 seconds.
-* In Safari (v12.0.3), average time is 18 seconds (fastest when using WebWorker, seem using multicore)
+* In Safari (v12.1.1), average time is 17 seconds (fastest when using WebWorker, seem Safari using multicore efficiently in Macbook)

 ### The result should be different with each computer / smartphone specification.